-During this reporting year, monitoring for 10 canyon sewer revegetation projects was completed.
-Monitoring for three additional projects is ongoing.
-Monitoring for two new revegetation sites was initiated in FY-20.
+During this reporting year, monitoring for 5 canyon sewer revegetation projects were completed.
+Monitoring for five additional projects is ongoing.
+Monitoring for one new revegetation sites was initiated in FY-22.

 Updates on the status of the revegetation and restoration projects are a regular agenda item at OSCAC's meetings.
-See Attachment A for the June 2021 Revegetation and Restoration Projects Status update table.
+See Attachment A for the June 2022 Revegetation and Restoration Projects Status update table.